 If an RSP Pre-approval program is established (as described in Section [1.2.6] of this Report), a new technical evaluation will not be required for Applicants that have either selected a “pre-approved” RSP in its application submission or if it commits to only using a pre-approved RSP during the Transition to Delegation phase.

 Consolidate the technical evaluation across applications as much as feasible, even when not using a pre-approved RSP.
-For example, if there are multiple applications using the same non pre-approved RSP, that RSP would only have to be evaluated once as opposed to being evaluated for each individual application
+For example, if there are multiple applications using the same non pre-approved RSP, that RSP would only have to be evaluated once as opposed to being evaluated for each individual application.
+The Work Track discussed the issue of whether aggregated technical evaluation should affect the order of processing of applications.
+Some members commented that additional technical evaluation should not retard or slow down applications, especially where new services are being proposed, since a goal of the new gTLD program is innovation.

 For applicants that outsource technical or operational services to third parties, Applicants should specify which services are being performed by them and which are being performed by the third parties when answering questions.
+The Work Track discussed the question whether applicants should or should not be required to disclose new services in its application (as is currently required by the AGB).
+This question is still being debated and there are three possible models being discussed.

 Do not require a full IT/Operations security policy from applicants.